ronnyml/snowplow-wiki/Python-Tracker.md

 <a name="set-color-depth" />
 ### 3.2.1 Set color depth with `set_color_depth()`

-If your Python code has access to the bit depth of the device"s color palette for displaying images, then you can pass this in to Snowplow too:
+If your Python code has access to the bit depth of the device's color palette for displaying images, then you can pass this in to Snowplow too:

 ```python
 t.set_color_depth( {{BITS PER PIXEL}} )